octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 <img src="./static/gae_flex_standard.jpg" width="400" />

 Let's start with a bit of terminology, your applications will use:
-- service, basically one independant piece of software you want to deploy
+- service, basically one independant piece of software you want to deploy.
+Except if you are deploying micro-services, most of the time you app will have only 1 service.
 - version, a deployable version of you app, your service can have several versions
 - instance, when a version of a service is deployed, 1 or several instances are created.
 This is the running instance where you app is hosted.